 HMAC’s December 2018 Flight Lines Newsletter is now online and ready to read under the “Newsletters” Tab of our web page http://www.hamiltonmac.org.nz/.

-Don’t miss our next Club Night Meeting which is scheduled for Wednesday 14th February at the Beerescourt Bowling Club Club Rooms, 68A Maeroa Road (behind the tennis pavilion).
+Don’t miss our final Club Night Meeting for 2018 which is scheduled for Wednesday 10th October at the Beerescourt Bowling Club Club Rooms, 68A Maeroa Road (behind the tennis pavilion).
 7.30pm – 10pm